 Will the better Breeze system affect Mobility and Reduced Fare service?

-Beginning in April 2026, MARTA Mobility and Reduced Fare customers will transition to the new fare system and will then have the added option of using a new Breeze card OR downloading the new app and using a "virtual card" via the app on a smart phone.
+Beginning March 28, 2026, MARTA Mobility and Reduced Fare customers will transition to the new fare system and will have the added option of using a new Breeze card OR downloading the new app and using a "virtual card" via the app on a smart phone.
 Visit a Reduced Fare office, email reducedfare@itsmarta.com or call 404-848-5112.

 What is open payment and how does it work?